Deaf & Learning Disabilities

 Individuals with Learning Disabilities

-I hope to collect personal stories of deaf and hard of hearing individuals with learning disabilities and their experience beating the odds throughout their college completion and/or career success.
+I hope to collect personal stories of deaf and hard of hearing individuals with learning disabilities and their experiences beating the odds throughout their college completion and/or career success.
 Their diagnosis must be official and evaluated by an evaluator.
-Written story and/or video (with captioned) are accepted.
-I can be reached via email at JodiBeckerKinner@gmail.com
+A written story and/or video (with captions) are accepted.
+I can be reached via email at [email protected]

 I look forward to getting your story posted on the website!